 Brown Water Snakes are one of the larger species of water snakes in North Carolina, and prefer large rivers where they can hunt catfish, their favorite prey.
-It’s a heavy-bodied species with dark brown colors which, much like the banded and midland water snakes, makes it look very similar to the cottonmouth.
+It’s a heavy-bodied species with dark brown colors which, much like the banded and midland water snakes, makes it look very similar to the cottonmouth and other venomous snakes.

 Brown water snakes often prefer to bask on tree branches over the water rather than on the ground, so they’re a common sight in trees along the riverbank.
 This habit means that they often end up in people’s boats, as startled snakes try to jump straight from the branch into the water.
 They aren’t venomous, but they will bite to defend themselves and they have many very sharp teeth.

 4. Red-bellied Water Snake